Divers join search for man washed from rocks near Waiinu Beach

 The dive squad arrived on Sunday afternoon and conducted a search in the immediate area where the man had gone into the water.

-Day three of the search resumed on Monday morning with an extended search in the area by the dive squad.
+Day three of the search resumed on Monday with an extended search in the area by the dive squad.

-Police were initially called at around 11.15am on Saturday, with a helicopter, coastguard, surf lifesavers and police search and rescue all working to locate the man.
+Whanganui Surf Lifeguard Services chairman James Newell said although the conditions were good on Monday, there was no visibility for the divers in the water.

 AdvertisementAdvertise with NZME.

+He said it was a time-consuming process which they had completed half of with no sign of the missing man.

+Police were initially called at around 11.15am on Saturday, with a helicopter, coastguard, surf lifesavers and police search and rescue all working to locate him.

-James Newell, chairman of the Wanganui Surf Lifeguard Service, said they had two boats searching the coastline on Saturday and Sunday.
+Newell said they had two boats searching the coastline over the weekend and the same again on Monday.

-Newell said there was large public involvement in the operation.
+He said there was large public involvement in the operation.

 South Taranaki district councillor Brian Rook said on Saturday the man was about 30 and from South Taranaki.